How To Cleanse Your Body With Food

 - Muscle or joint pain

 Toxic foods include alcohol, caffeine, sugar, trans fats, and high fructose corn syrup.
 While these foods may not be harmful in moderation, they can wreak havoc on your gut and your health when consumed in excess.
-Too much of these foods can weaken your immune system and increase your risk for illness and inflammation.
+Too much of these foods can weaken your immune system and increase your risk of illness and inflammation.
 The best way to prevent toxins in your diet is to:

 - Wholesome foods (fruit, vegetables, and high-quality animal protein)